Lonami/grammers/README.md

 * **[tl-to-json]**: tool to read `.tl` and output `.json`, equivalent to [Telegram's JSON schema][tl-json].

+## Security

+It is recommended to always use [cargo-crev] to verify the trustworthiness of each of your dependencies, including this one.

+As far as I know, this code has not been audited, so if, for any reason, you're using this crate where security is critical, I strongly encourage you to review at least `grammers-crypto` and the authentication part of `grammers-mtproto`.
+I am not a security export, although I trust my code enough to use it myself.

+If you know about some published audit for this crate, please let me know, so that I can link it here and review the issues found.

 ## License

 All the libraries and binaries contained in this repository are licensed under either of